bao-project/bao-docs/source/development/doc_guidelines.rst

 Boxes
 -----
-To highlight within a colored box, you can use three different directives depending on your goal.
+To highlight text within a colored box, you can use three different directives depending on your goal.

 .. code-block:: rest